Gforcex/OpenGraphic/README.md

 * [UnityOutlineShader](https://github.com/IronWarrior/UnityOutlineShader) Source code for Outline Shader tutorial for Unity.
 Detects edges in a scene using the depth and normals buffers.
 #### Motion
 * [AmplifyMotion](https://github.com/AmplifyCreations/AmplifyMotion) Amplify Motion was the first Full-scene Motion Blur extension for Unity
+* [ProceduralMotion](https://github.com/keijiro/ProceduralMotion) A collection of procedural motion scripts for Unity
 #### Portal
 * [unity-portal-rendering](https://github.com/pr0g/unity-portal-rendering) Super small example of using offscreen render targets to achieve a portal effect in Unity
+* [shaders-portal](https://github.com/daniel-ilett/shaders-portal) A showcase of shader effects to replicate portals in videogames.
 #### Fractal
 * [ElectricSheep_WebGL](https://github.com/richardassar/ElectricSheep_WebGL) WebGL Electric Sheep Renderer
 #### InteriorMapping